KU students protest merger of diversity, gender offices on the Lawrence campus; fears grow that it is a step toward cutting them

 “They are attempting to criminalize the word diversity,” Corrinne Yoder-Mulkey, a KU law student, said of Kansas legislators.
 Yoder-Mulkey told assembled protesters that KU was acting “cowardly” as it tried to align itself with those lawmakers.

-KU administrators, however, haven’t linked any of the changes to direction it has received from the state.
+KU administrators, however, haven’t linked any of the changes to direction received from the state.
 Rather, KU last week announced via a press release that it was creating a new organization called the KU Student Engagement Center.
 The center was created by “reallocating staff and resources” from the Center for Sexuality and Gender Diversity, the Emily Taylor Center for Women and Gender Equity, the Office of Multicultural Affairs, and the Student Involvement and Leadership Center.

 The organizations, which all had their own offices, either have relocated or are in the process of relocating to space in the Kansas Union and the Sabatini Multicultural Resource Center.
 KU leaders said in the release that the reorganization will create new synergies for entities to work together on important issues.